Get a quote

 The market coverage of both Airbnb management companies is focused on the US, but they offer some international coverage too, albeit limited to North and Central America.

-Vacasa property management is available in more countries including the US, Mexico, Canada, Belize, and Costa Rica.
-In the US the company works in 35 states excluding Arkansas, Connecticut, Iowa, Kansas, Kentucky, Mississippi, Minnesota, Nebraska, New Jersey, North Dakota, Ohio, Rhode Island, and West Virginia.
-Vacasa’s fees vary by location to reflect market conditions and differences.
+Vacasa property management was available in more countries including the US, Mexico, Canada, Belize, and Costa Rica before the Casago acquisition.
+In the US the company worked in 35 states excluding Arkansas, Connecticut, Iowa, Kansas, Kentucky, Mississippi, Minnesota, Nebraska, New Jersey, North Dakota, Ohio, Rhode Island, and West Virginia.
+Vacasa's fees varied by location to reflect market conditions and differences.
+Under Casago ownership, the geographic coverage may remain similar, but the operational structure and local management approach has likely changed significantly.

 To assure this market coverage, Evolve can help connect vacation home owners with local experts to carry out some duties.
-Vacasa has local teams throughout various locations to perform all expected tasks.
+Vacasa had local teams throughout various locations to perform all expected tasks, though the current structure under Casago's franchise-based model may operate differently.

 Neither of these two companies manages short-term rentals outside North and Central America.